Arctic circles, domino tilings and square Young tableaux: Alternating sign matrices

-To prove Theorem \ref{thm-mostimportant}, we use another well-known combinatorial bijection relating ASM's to \bb{monotone triangles}.
-A monotone triangle of order $n$ is a triangular array $ (t_{i,j})_{1\le i\le n, 1\le j\le i} $ of integers satisfying the inequalities
+To prove Theorem \ref{thm-mostimportant}, we use another well-known combinatorial bijection relating ASMs to \textit{monotone triangles}.
+A monotone triangle of order $n$ is a~triangular array $ (t_{i,j})_{1\le i\le n, 1\le j\le i} $ of integers satisfying the inequalities

-A \bb{complete} monotone triangle of order $n$ is a monotone triangle whose bottom row consists of the numbers $(1,2,\ldots,n)$.
-It is well-known that alternating sign matrices of order $n$ are in bijection with complete monotone triangles of order $n$.
+A \textit{complete} monotone triangle of order $n$ is a monotone triangle whose bottom row consists of the numbers $(1,2,\ldots,n)$.
+It is well known that alternating sign matrices of order $n$ are in bijection with complete monotone triangles of order $n$.
 In our terminology, the bijection assigns to an ASM $M=(m_{i,j})_{i,j=1}^n$ the monotone triangle

-whose $k$-th row $(t_{k,j})_{1\le j\le k}$ consists for each $1\le k\le n$ of the ascents of the $k$-th row of the height matrix $H(M)$, arranged in increasing order.
-See Figure~\ref{fig-mtexample}(a) for an example.
-More explicitly, it is easy to check that this means that an index $j$ will be present in the $k$-th row of $T$ if and only if
+whose $k$th row $(t_{k,j})_{1\le j\le k}$ consists for each $1\le k\le n$ of the ascents of the $k$th row of the height matrix $H(M)$, arranged in increasing order.
+See Figure~\ref{fig-mtexample}(a) for an

+example.
+More explicitly, it is easy to check that this means that an index $j$ will be present in the $k$th row of $T$ if and only if

 holds.